-Did you know I’ve been working as a cat-professional for around15 years?
-Wow-I’m old!
-But seriously, unless you are one of my clients, you may not know that before this pretty cool gig as the only Certified Feline Master Groomer in the Lowcountry, I was a veterinary technician at an only-cats animal hospital.
+Did you know We’ve been working as cat-professional for a combined 30 years?
+Wow-we’re old!
+But seriously, unless you are one of our clients, you may not know that before this pretty cool gig working at the only Certified Feline Master Groomer in the Lowcountry, I was a veterinary technician at an only-cats animal hospital with Whitney.
 This means that along with a pretty impressive number of ringworm infections (gross, but true), I’ve also picked up a few awesome cat hacks that I didn’t know before I began working in the industry.
 There are a ton of cat lovers out there willing to give you their opinions (possibly an infinite amount according to the internet), but few true professionals that I’ve seen.
 So without further ado…

 - Feed a quality diet, and include plenty of canned food.
 The first part goes without saying- you’ll save money in the long run.
 The second part may be new to you.
 Cats are obligate carnivores, they need LOTS of protein and not many carbs.
 They also as a rule don’t drink as much as they should (there are a few exceptions), so any food that is mostly protein and water is a good one!
 I could go into more detail here, but if you have questions you can certainly ask in the comments and I’ll respond.
 I can’t think of a single medical condition that wouldn’t benefit from canned food.
 Oh- and it’s a myth that dry food helps clean cats’ teeth.
 Some prescription oral diets can make a difference, but so can less carbs and more protein.
 Carbs = cavities in cats, just as in humans.
 Get it?